seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 npx tsx scripts/genRandomPolygon.ts --help
 ```

-## Run test suite
+### Run test suite

-Now that you have example features and sketches, you can test the preprocessing and geoprocessing functions that came with your blank project.
+Now that you have example features and sketches, you can test `simpleFunction`.
 Run the test suite now:

 ```bash
 npm test
 ```

-- The two preprocessing functions (clipToOcean, clipToLand) will run against all the polygon Features in `examples/features`.
-- The two geoprocessing functions (blankFunction, simpleFunction) will run against all of the polygon Sketches in `examples/sketches`.
+- Using `simpleFunctionSmoke.test.ts`, simpleFunction will be run against all of the polygon Sketches in `examples/sketches`.
 - The results of all smokes tests are output to the `examples/output` directory.
-- You can inspect the output files, rerun tests to regenerate them at any time, and delete any that are stale and no longer needed.
+- You can inspect the output files, and see the calculated area values for each sketch input.

 Commit the output files to your git repository at this time.

+You can make changes to simpleFunction, then rerun tests to regenerate them at any time, and delete any that are stale and no longer needed.
 For advanced use, check out the [testing](../Testing.md) guide.

-## Storybook
+### Storybook

 Storybook is used to view your reports.